Becoming a Will Writer and Setting up a Will Writing Business

 Understanding the Essentials

-Before diving into the specifics, it's crucial to grasp the basics of what a Will writing business entails.
+Before diving into the specifics, it's crucial to grasp the basics of what a Will-writing business entails.
 This service involves creating legal documents that dictate how a person's estate should be managed and distributed after their death.
 As a Will writer, your role is to ensure that these documents reflect the wishes of your clients accurately and are legally binding.
 The role facilitates the need for capacity assessment, to be able to listen and identify a client’s needs and to accurately draw up the documentation required.
+You may also be required to support with the facilitation of tax advice and keeping clients up to date with legislative changes.
+As such you’ll want to create a network of educated and supportive people around you.

 Insurance: A Safety Net for Your Business